 The University of Mount Union Alumni Association was officially organized in 1948, having functioned for many years as an informal organization.
 Its purpose is to promote interest in Mount Union through a variety of programs and events.
-All former students are automatically members of the association.
+All former students who attended for at least one semester are automatically members of the Association.
 Activities are coordinated through the Office of Alumni Engagement.
 The Alumni Association supports the work of 3 sub-committees which in turn support the strategic initiatives of the University.
-Alumni are encouraged to join a sub-committee.
+Participation and support of the Association are welcomed and encouraged from any of our alumni around the world.

-Special events for alumni from all grad years are provided at the University during Alumni Weekend and Homecoming in the fall.
+Special events for alumni are provided at the University during Alumni Weekend and Homecoming.
 The Mount Union Magazine, along with a monthly email newsletter, and social media, keeps alumni and friends informed of the programs and activities coordinated through the Office of Alumni Engagement and of the University.
-Participation and support of the association are welcome and encouraged from any of our alumni around the world.

 The Mount Union Women, founded in 1933, is an organization of local chapters with the National Cabinet as its governing body.
 Its purposes are to foster the interests of Mount Union, to promote the education of women, to provide an effective medium of contact between alumnae and the University and to organize local chapters of Mount Union Women.
 Any woman who has attended Mount Union is a member of Mount Union Women.
 Associate memberships may be held by the wife of an alumnus and the mother, daughter or sister of an alumnus or alumna.
-Honorary memberships are given to the wife of the president of the University, the wives of all members of Administrative Council, the Director of Alumni Relations and University Activities and women members of the University's Board of Trustees.
+Honorary memberships are given to the wife of the president of the University, the wives of all members of Administrative Council, the Director of Alumni Engagement and University Activities and women members of the University's Board of Trustees.
 Honorary memberships may also be given to women professors and wives of professors.